by Kachi Parado

 We got to the Adarna House booth and I saw Weng Cahiles’ What Kids Should Know About Andres and the Katipunan.
-(Bookbed has a review of this and we also had a contest for it.)
+(Read our reviewhas a Read our review here.)
 I picked up a copy, hoping Weng and Isa Natividad, the illustrator, would also sign it for me (ahem!).
 I later reviewed the MIBF schedule and found I missed Weng by around an hour.
 (Oh well, there’s always a next time!)
 I got the book for P190 and I’m excited read it.

 While roaming, we saw Miriam Quiambao had a signing event for her book, He Can Catch You When You Fall.